+The College has a campus-wide Fire Alarm and Mass Notification Systems for emergencies.
 A fire alarm or bell will be utilized to initiate an evacuation.
 If there is no electricity or should the main system fail for some reason, a gong or an empty/hallow metal cylinder will be used as a backup notification system.
 This will be followed by an announcement through the PA system (if operational) or a bull horn to indicate that the building(s) is being evacuated.
-Once the reason for evacuation is resolved, the school bell will ring eight (8) times to signal everyone to return to your assigned buildings.
+Once the reason for evacuation is resolved, an announcement will be made for everyone one to return to your assigned buildings.